AUIntroBioinformatics/Abbys-Amazing-GC-Calculator/README.md

 > AGTCGTACGTAGCTAGCTAGCTACGTACGATCGATCGATCGATCGATCGATCGATCGATCGATCGAT <p>

 Ensuring that the FASTA file is in the appropriate format will prevent errors when running of the program.
+_To learn more about FASTA file formatting, please visit [this link](http://zhanglab.ccmb.med.umich.edu/FASTA/)._

 ###SCRIPT WALKTHROUGH